© _SeeStTropez

 If you like chestnuts, in whatever form, the Maison des Marrons has a small museum next to it, where you can explore the makings of such sweet delicacies as marrons glacés.
 In the shop they sell chestnuts in every form: preserves, paste, and above all (recommended) ice cream.

-Sights & Attractions in Collobrieres
+Sights & Attractions in [locality]

-The gothic church at gothic Notre-Dame des Victoires is worth seeing, as well as the Pont Raoul Calvi, a 12th-century stone bridge spanning the Real Collobriere River.
+The gothic church at gothic Notre Dame des Victoires is worth seeing, as well as the Pont Raoul Calvi, a 12th century stone bridge spanning the Real Collobrière River.
 There are several pretty fountains including the 'boy with fish' fountain in the square.

-Things to Do in Collobrieres
+Things to do in [locality]

 Outside the village, you find a wonder of nature trails.
 For lovers of hiking this is a paradise.
 Even by car, you will be impressed by the wild, and for the most part uninhabited Massif des Maures, the mountainous forest range around Collobrières.